 #1: It’s thought that this phrase may come from the board game Snakes and Ladders.
 This game is played on a board that looks like a grid (as seen in the picture above).
-Players start on square one and their goal is to reach the end.
-Progress is made on the board by rolling dice.
+Players start the game on square one and their goal is to reach the end.
+Progress is made by rolling dice.

-There are a few pictures of snakes on the board.
-If a player lands on a square that has one, then they are sent backwards a certain distance.
-Sometimes, landing on a snake can send a player all the way back to the beginning, to square one (hence the phrase).
+There are some spaces on the board with pictures of snakes on them.
+If a player lands on one of these squares, they are sent backwards a certain distance.
+Sometimes, landing on a snake will send a player all the way to the beginning, back to square one (hence the phrase).

 Of note, there are various board layouts for this game with snakes in different locations.
 So not all boards have snakes on them that lead back to the starting square.

-So that is one theory for where this saying comes from.
-To go along with this, one of the earliest appearances of it in print is from a 1952 edition of the Economic Journal.
-It is used in connection with the board game:
+This is one of the theories for how the saying originated.
+Interestingly, one of the earliest appearances of this expression in print is from a 1952 edition of the Economic Journal.
+It’s used in connection with the board game:

 “He has the problem of maintaining the interest of the reader who is always being sent back to square one in a sort of intellectual game of snakes and ladders.”

-If the expression ‘back to square one’ did not come from the game Snakes and Ladders, then here is theory #2 for how it may have originated:
+If the phrase ‘back to square one’ did not come from the game Snakes and Ladders, then here’s another theory about its origin:

 #2: This expression may have come from a children’s game known as hopscotch.
 Hopscotch is played with multiple people and the course takes place on numbered squares that are written onto the ground.
 Players throw a marker into one of the squares and then they try to hop through the course while avoiding the square with the marker in it.